Confused about apprenticeships? Not sure how to sort the fact from fiction? We've got you covered!

 Myth Buster: An apprenticeship is a work-based route to get you into your chosen career.
 Completing an apprenticeship can make you a great asset to a company as you will have lots of industry experience and skills by the time you’re qualified.

 Myth Buster: Wrong.
-One of the best things about completing an apprenticeship is the amount of transferable skills you will develop.
+One of the best things about completing an apprenticeship is the number of transferable skills you will develop.
 If your apprenticeship takes you to a career that you love and enjoy, then great!
 If not, then take your skills and use them elsewhere.